Arkansas State Police opens non-emergency tip line in ARDOT partnership

 The project, signs included, will cost $55,000, which Tudor called "a great use of tax dollars."

-Bryant stressed that the new phone line will not take the place of a 911 call in an emergency, but just offers drivers another tool to contact police about more minor problems.
+Bryant stressed that the new phone line will not take the place of a 911 call in an emergency, but simply offers drivers another tool to contact police about more minor problems.

 "If you see a real emergency, you call 911," Bryant said.

-Still, Hutchinson praised the plan for being another part of the solution to a nationwide crime problem.
+Hutchinson praised the plan for being another part of the solution to a nationwide problem.

 "Today's announcement will go some distance to help the citizens have the tools that they need to support suspicious activity," Hutchinson said.